RESOStandards/reso-certification-help/docs/market-alignment.md

 # Market Alignment Report

 The Market Alignment Report combines organizations, such as MLSs, and their provider systems (organization may have multiple providers) as one entity and shows how well the data aligns across those systems.
-For example, it can compare the data from five different MLSs that may each have multiple providers systems.
+For example, it can compare the data from five different MLSs that may each have multiple provider systems.

 The report provides a detailed view of all data elements from the organizations, including their specific resources, fields and lookups, the frequency that they are filled with data and how they overlap with each other.
 This is especially useful for MLSs that are involved in or are considering becoming part of a data share.